 Partial failures & fallbacks

 And basically, the approach to adapt complex integrations to a graph of small Actions becomes Configurable Integrations.
 Tools and patterns that are shipped with the Knot.x philosophy enable developers to build even complex integrations in a declarative way.
 That convention allows development teams to follow the clean architecture.
-Developers can focus on business logic of integrations at the very beginning.
-When decisions on time restrictions or failure handling are made at the later phase of the project, Knot.x enables to impose them without changing business logic.
+Developers can focus on the business logic of integrations at the very beginning.
+When decisions regarding time restrictions or failure handling are made later in the project, Knot.x allows developers to manage them without changing their business logic.